idmken/idmken.github.io/refs/idmrefs.md

 Coming soon!

 ## Guides
+- [Achieving National Institute of Standards and Technology Authenticator Assurance Levels with the Microsoft Identity Platform By: Microsoft (25 min Read)](https://azure.microsoft.com/mediahandler/files/resourcefiles/microsoft-nist/Achieving%20NIST%20Authentication%20Assurance%20Levels%20with%20the%20Microsoft%20Identity%20Platform.pdf)**How to achieve NIST 800-63-3 levels using Azure AD.**
 - [Selecting Secure Multi-factor Authentication Solutions By: NSA (25 min read)](https://media.defense.gov/2020/Sep/22/2002502665/-1/-1/0/CSI_MULTIFACTOR_AUTHENTICATION_SOLUTIONS_UOO17091520.PDF){:target="_blank"}{:rel="noopener noreferrer"} ***Good overview on authenticators and how some modern solutions stack up to NIST 800-63-3B requirements.***
 - [The Complete JSON Tutorial By: Dan Englishby (20 min read)](https://www.codewall.co.uk/the-complete-json-tutorial-quickly-learn-json/){:target="_blank"}{:rel="noopener noreferrer"} #**Great guide on how to understand and use JSON.
 JSON format is used by cloud-based identity vendors to either share information or write access policies.***